bsirovemil/SQLServer_DBA_Projects/README.md

 # 🧰 SQL Server DBA Projects (Internship at ADY)

-Hey! 👋 This repo includes a full set of SQL Server DBA projects I worked on during my internship at ADY (Azerbaijan Railways), guided by Rauf Asasdov.
+Hey! 👋 This repo includes a full set of SQL Server DBA projects I worked on during my internship at ADY (Azerbaijan Railways), guided by Rauf Asadov.

 These tasks helped me understand what it really means to be a DBA — from setting up backups to analyzing error logs.